OpenLiberty/ci.docker/README.md

 * `VERBOSE`
   *  Description: When set to `true` it outputs the commands and results to stdout from `configure.sh`.
 Otherwise, default setting is `false` and `configure.sh` is silenced.

-### Deprecated Enterprise Functionality
+### Deprecated Build Variables

-The following enterprise functionalities are now **deprecated**.
+The following container image build variables are now **deprecated**.
 You should **stop** using them.
 They are still available in `full` but not available in `kernel-slim`.
-They have been removed from the Open Liberty images based on Java 21 and above.:
+They have been removed from the Open Liberty images based on Java 21 and above:

 * `HTTP_ENDPOINT`
   *  Description: Add configuration properties for an HTTP endpoint.